MaastrichtU-CDS/modelexposer/README.md

 #### Input:

-Both methods expect the same input as the basis: values of all known evidence variables, as well as the target variables of interest in JSON format.
-It can deal with missing evidence variables.
+Both methods expect the same input as the basis: values of all known input variables, as well as the target variables of interest in JSON format.
+It can deal with missing input variables.
 Expects a POST request.
 If modelType is left empty the modelExposer defaults to the Bayesian Network

 ```
 {
-  "evidence" : {
+  "input" : {
     "smoking_status" : "current_smoker"
   },
   "modelType" : "bayesian"